paolaCaushi/skill_matrix-Diary/README.md

 -Inserted new data to the tables.
 -Faced problems in creating the second page, where the new data (questions) will be shown.
 -Faced problems in the routing, dividing questions in the two pages and calculating the gathered score...still trying to fix them!

+Date: 13.07.2022
+-Added "log out" Button in every page, but it caused some problems in the code, it doesn't show the first page (this change has not been pushed).
+-Trying to fix the calculation of the final points (it shows NaN).

+Date: 14.07.2022
+-Final Day, presentation of the project.
+Fixing last minute errors.